citrontruc/personal-notes/APISystemDesign.md

 Have a layer betweeen your services and outside services to normalize data and check their values before transmitting them.

 **CAREFUL**: bottleneck + you need to change it every time external services change.

+## Circuit breaker

+Safety switch.
+Can block calls to faulty systems in order to avoid cascades of errors.
+Retry every so often to see if the system is fixed.

+In order to implement a circuit breaker, you need to identify which app talks to which api (what are the circuits), define thresholds (how many errors, which errors lead to blocked states...)
+Implement fallback to go back to normal.
+Monitor the system.
+Fixing errors is always better to avoiding them.

+Best use case is rate limiting or transient cases.

+## Bulkhead pattern

+Meant for system resilience.
+You encapsulate services in order to isolate them.
+It works via thread pools, partitioned data connection.
+Bulkhead is a generic term that can encompass CQRS pattern or other patterns that seek to separate ressources in order to avoid dependencies and improve resilience.

+Bulkhead needs redundancy and isolation.
+Improved if each of the ressources can scale up independently from the others.

+**Careful**: can be expensive becaause we have multiple ressources and channels.